flipz357/flipz357.github.io/index.md

 ## Juri Opitz

 Hi there!
-I'm Juri Opitz, a researcher interested in machine learning, NLP (Natural Language Processing), and computational linguistics.
+I'm a researcher interested in machine learning, NLP (Natural Language Processing), and computational linguistics.
 I obtained my Ph.D. from Heidelberg university, where I was advised by Anette Frank.

 I like to study representations and their ability to meaningfully capture data (e.g., text, images, etc.).
 Representations of interest can range from explicit formal semantic structures to artificial neuron weights and activations (e.g., from large language models), to human mental representations.
-A goal is to improve their representation power or efficiency and possibly find investigate structural interlinks between the diverse representations.
+A goal is to improve their representation power or efficiency and possibly find some structural interlinks between the diverse representations.

-### Overview of some work 🔍
+### Overview of some work and interests 🔍

 #### Meaning representations, Explainability, and Decomposability 🧐